Summary: Prime Rate in Canada

 What Does Prime Rate Mean?

-Prime rate, also known as the “prime lending rate” is the annual interest rate the Canada’s major banks use to set interest rates for various products (variable loans, lines of credit and variable-rate mortgages.
+The prime rate, also known as the “prime lending rate”, is the annual interest rate that Canada’s major banks use to set interest rates for various products (variable loans, lines of credit and variable-rate mortgages).

 How is it Determined?